cancerit/VaLiAnT/README.md

 ### Oligonucleotide metadata file

 Comma-separated values (CSV) file containing name, label, and all metadata of the oligonucleotides generated for any given targeton.

+For cDNA targets, the reference chromosome and strand will be missing and all positions will be relative to the cDNA sequence.

 |Field|Format|Description|
 |-|-|-|